 Quanta Magazine is an editorially independent online publication launched by the Simons Foundation to enhance public understanding of science.
 Why Quanta?
 Albert Einstein called photons “quanta of light.”
 Our goal is to “illuminate science.”

 Our reporters focus on developments in mathematics, theoretical physics, theoretical computer science and the basic life sciences.
 The best traditional news organizations provide excellent reporting on applied areas of science such as health, medicine, technology, engineering and the environment.
-We strive to complement and augment existing media coverage, not compete with it.
+We strive to complement and augment existing media coverage.

 Our work often resembles journalistic alchemy — we mash together the complexities of science with the malleable art of storytelling in an attempt to forge a precious new alloy.
 It can be a mind-bending enterprise, but we relish the challenge.

-To reach an even wider audience, we have syndication partnerships with ScientificAmerican.com, Wired.com, TheAtlantic.com and other publications, which reprint our articles free of charge.
-Through international partnerships, our articles have been translated into German, Chinese and Japanese, and we plan to make them available in other languages.
+To reach an even wider audience, we have syndication partnerships with several publications, which reprint our articles.
+Through international partnerships, our articles have been translated into German, Spanish, French, Chinese, Italian, Japanese and Polish, and we plan to make them available in other languages.
 We want everyone to keep reading.

-Thank you for your interest in Quanta Magazine.
-We invite you to explore our pages and look forward to hearing your thoughts.
+Thank you for visiting Quanta Magazine.
+We invite you to explore our pages, and we look forward to your comments.